dblessing/dblessing.github.io/_posts/2015-08-23-git-rebasing-to-resolve-conflicts.markdown

 These tips assume you have created a feature branch off of the master branch for a project.
 Additionally, `origin` refers to your fork while `upstream` refers to the original/upstream project.
 Both can (should) be configured as remotes for your git repository.
-See "Configuring upstreams" below for a tip on how to configure this, if you're not familiar with the concept.
+If you're not familiar with this concept see "Configuring upstreams" below for more information.

 First, ensure you have a clean state.
 That means you have either committed, stashed, or reverted any untracked changes.
 When you run `git status` you should see `nothing to commit, working directory clean`.